bevyengine/bevy-website/release-content/0.15/release-notes/10392_CPU_Drawing.md

 offset corresponding to your desired pixel coordinate, make sure to encode your bytes with respect to the [`TextureFormat`], etc. Very low level!

-In Bevy 0.15, there are now nice user-friendly APIs for reading and writing the colors of pixels in an [`Image`].
+In Bevy 0.15, there are now user-friendly APIs for reading and writing the colors of pixels in an [`Image`].
 The tricky low-level details are dealt with for you!
 You can even use `bevy_color`'s fancy color space APIs!